Curatorial Architecture

 Laila Gohar, Navat Uy

-Together with Food Artist Laila and local artisan Ilkhom Shoyimkulov, we helped realize a house-pavilion crystallized in navat, rock sugar, over a light armature.
+Together with Food Artist Laila and local artisan Ilkhom Shoyimkulov, we helped realize a house-pavilion crystallized in Navat (rock sugar), crystallized over a light armature we designed for the artist.
 It was playful and precise, grounded in Bukhara’s sweets tradition.
 While most discovered it with their eyes, children and wasps were happy to experience it with their tongs.

 Caravanserai bench

-In the Caravanserai site, following the enlighted suggestion of curator Diana Campbell replaced railings with a continuous bench that worked as seat, stage, and lookout.
+In the Caravanserai site, following the enlightened request of curator Diana Campbell to avoid any type of railings we designed a single continuous bench that worked as seat, stage, and lookout.
 Performers used it for music.
 The public used it to rest and to view nearby works.
-A barrier turned into a place.
+Here we replaced a barrier by a fruitful place for all.

 Sara Ouhaddou, wall work